EXELON CORP

 Financial Health

-Exelon Corp shows strong revenue and cash flow, indicating good financial stability and performance.
+Exelon is generating strong revenue and cash flow, indicating a solid financial performance overall.

 Average